 If you operate a retail establishment, one way to rid your shop of obsolete inventory is to offer it to customers at discounted prices.
 Depending on how much you need the storage space, you can roll out sales with small percentages off and then move to deeper discounts if items don’t fly off the shelves.
 Just be sure to adjust these prices based on value rather than cost to you.
-Avoid common small business pricing mistakes by studying your bottom line to see if keeping goods in storage hurts more than it helps, profit-wise.
-It’s easy to procrastinate getting rid of stock that doesn’t move.
-Looking at the numbers can give you that extra push.
+Avoid common pricing mistakes by studying your small business’ bottom line to see if keeping goods in storage hurts more than it helps profit-wise.
+It’s easy to put off getting rid of stock that doesn’t move, but taking a look at the numbers can give you that extra push.

 If you have obsolete inventory that’s hard to move, consider repurposing products made from versatile materials, such as clothing and crafts, into new items to grab customers’ attention.
-For instance, if your small business makes adult-size shirts, you can take these apart and re-tool them as children’s wear or doll clothing.
-Likewise, items with beading, appliques, and embellishments and add those decorations to other items, including handbags and home decor.
+For example, if your small business makes adult-size shirts, you can take these apart and re-tool them as children’s wear or doll clothing.
+Likewise, you can strip down items with beading, appliques, and embellishments and add those decorations to other items, including handbags and home decor.
 If necessary, you can take the unused portions to recycling just to get it out of your storage space.

-Since one man’s trash is another’s treasure, donate obsolete inventory to charity to preserve space while helping a good cause.
+Since one man’s trash is another’s treasure, consider donating obsolete inventory to charity to preserve space while helping a good cause.
 This has the benefit of letting you take advantage of tax credits that come with donating goods to a qualified charity.
 When you make donations like this, make sure you get a receipt so you have documentation of the donation when you deduct it from your adjusted gross income at year-end.

 Work With a Wholesaler or Distributor